 Prices, Promotions, styles, and availability may vary.
 Our local stores do not honor online pricing.
 Prices and availability of products and services are subject to change without notice.
 Errors will be corrected where discovered, and Lowe's reserves the right to revoke any stated offer and to correct any errors, inaccuracies or omissions including after an order has been submitted.

-Repairing Siding On a House: Fix or Replace Vinyl Siding
+Repairing Siding On a House: Fixing and Replacing Vinyl Siding

-Vinyl siding repair is a maintenance task that can be relatively simple.
-Fixing house siding improves protection against moisture and pests.
+Vinyl siding repair is a DIY task that can be relatively easy to do.
+Repairing home siding improves protection against moisture and pests.
 We’ll show you how to fix a hole in vinyl siding, how to repair a crack and give you tips on replacing vinyl siding panels and corner trim on a house.

 Tools and Materials